Khmer people: Origin myths

-According to one Khmer legend attributed by George Coedes to a tenth century inscription, the Khmers arose from the union of the Brahmana Kambu Swayambhuva and the apsara ("celestial nymph") Mera.
-Their marriage is said to have given rise to the name Khmer and founded the Varman dynasty of ancient Cambodia.
+According to the Khmer legend noted by George Coedes in the 10th-century Baksei Chamkrong inscription of the Khmer Empire, the Khmers arose from the union of the sage Kambu Swayambhuva and the apsara ("celestial nymph") Mera.
+Their marriage is said to have given rise to the name Khmer and founded the monarchy of Cambodia.

-A more popular legend, reenacted to this day in the traditional Khmer wedding ceremony and taught in elementary school, holds that Cambodia was created when a merchant named Kaundinya I (commonly referred to as Preah Thong) married Princess Soma, a Nāga (Neang Neak) princess.
+A more popular legend known as Preah Thong and Neang Neak, reenacted to this day in the traditional Khmer wedding ceremony and taught in elementary schools, and also recorded in the Baksei Chamkrong inscription, holds that Cambodia was created when a merchant named Kaundinya I (commonly referred to as Preah Thong) married princess Soma, a Nāga (Neang Neak) princess.
 Kaundinya sailed to Southeast Asia following an arrow he saw in a dream.
 Upon arrival he found an island called Kok Thlok and, after conquering Soma's Naga army, he fell in love with her.
 As a dowry, the father of princess Soma drank the waters around the island, which was revealed to be the top of a mountain, and the land below that was uncovered became Cambodia.
 Kaundinya and Soma and their descendants became known as the Khmers and are said to have been the rulers of Funan, Chenla and the Khmer Empire.
 This myth further explains why the oldest Khmer wats, or temples, were always built on mountaintops, and why today mountains themselves are still revered as holy places.